apache/spark/docs/howto/operator/google/cloud/cloud_memorystore.rst

 ==================================

-The `Cloud Memorystore for Redis <https://cloud.google.com/memorystore/docs/redis/>`__ is a fully managed Redis service for the Google Cloud Platform.
-Applications running on Google Cloud Platform can achieve extreme performance by leveraging the highly scalable, available, secure Redis service without the burden of managing complex Redis deployments.
+The `Cloud Memorystore for Redis <https://cloud.google.com/memorystore/docs/redis/>`__ is a fully managed Redis service for the Google Cloud.
+Applications running on Google Cloud can achieve extreme performance by leveraging the highly scalable, available, secure Redis service without the burden of managing complex Redis deployments.